kylewm/KnownTwitterBackfill/README.md

 # KnownTwitterBackfill

-Poll your Twitter stream, looking for find new notes and replies that are not represented on your site, and copy them back, as if they were posted there originally.
+Polls your Twitter stream, looking for new notes and replies that are not represented on your site.
+If found, it will attempt to copy them back.

 This plugin adds an endpoint at `/twitter/backfill/cron`.
 POST to this URL periodically (e.g. call `curl -X POST ...` in a cron job) to invoke the poller.